oasis-tcs/openc2-impl-https/openc2-impl-https-v1.0.md

 ### 3.2.2 HTTP Usage
 OpenC2 Consumers MUST be HTTP listeners, to implement the operating model described in Section 2.2.
 OpenC2 Producers SHOULD be HTTP listeners, to support the operating models described in Sections 2.3 and 2.4.
 OpenC2 Producers and Consumers acting as HTTP listeners SHOULD listen on port 443, the registered port for HTTPS.

 OpenC2 endpoints MUST implement all HTTP functionality required by this specification in accordance with HTTP/1.1 ([RFC7230], _et. al._).
-As described in the following table, the only HTTP request methods utilized are GET and POST.
+As described in the Table 3-1, the only HTTP request methods utilized are GET and POST.

 | HTTP Method | Utilized |
 |:---|:---|